firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 Notes: Default configurations of a single-core, Rocket-based instance running ``rv64ui-v-add``.
 Frequencies are given in target-Hz.
 Presently, the default compiler flags passed to Verilator and VCS differ from level to level.
-Hence, these numbers are only intended to ball park simulation speeds, not provide a scientific comparison between simulators.
+Hence, these numbers are only intended to give ball park simulation speeds, not provide a scientific comparison between simulators.
 VCS numbers collected on a local Berkeley machine, Verilator numbers collected on a ``c4.4xlarge``.
 (metasimulation Verilator version: 4.002, target-level Verilator version: